Operant Conditioning & Its Effects

 • A child if showing certain behavior is under the threat of losing recess privileges will avoid that particular behavior.
 This possibility of punishment will result in the decline of disruptive behaviors.

-Some of these examples show an increase in behavior due to the promise or possibility of receiving a reward.
-The process also helps in decreasing a certain behavior by applying a negative outcome or by removing a desirable outcome.
+Some examples demonstrate an increase in behavior due to the promise or possibility of receiving a reward.
+The process also aids in decreasing a specific behavior by applying a negative outcome or removing a desirable one.

 The Origin